Two signs, the first reading William B. Beach and a later? fragment for Maclin-Zimmer-McGill Tobacco Company.

 William Louis Zimmer Jr. registered for the World War I draft in 1918 when he was 38 years old, born 16 September 1879, and secretary treasurer at Maclin-Zimmer-McGill.
 He lived at 244 S. Sycamore St., Petersburg.
 He appears in the 1920 U. S. Census, age 40, secretary-treasurer of a tobacco company, and living at 418 S. Adams St., Petersburg.

 John McGill died 14 Dec.1918, and is buried in Blandford Cemetery, Petersburg.
 His death certificate says that his father was also John McGill.
 Find-A-Grave has his memorial at www.findagrave.com/.
-His grave marker reads, "John McGill born township of Whitey, Canada Sept 19, 1831 died Dec 14, 1918."
+His grave stone reads, "John McGill born township of Whitby, Canada Sept 29, 1831 died Dec 14, 1918."

 John H. Maclin died 1 May 1923 and is buried in Blandford Cemetery, Petersburg.
 Find-A-Grave has his memorial at www.findagrave.com/.